 If you’re looking for an easier walk or introduction to the vast park, take the train 15 minutes from Plaça Catalunya to Baixador de Vallvidrera.
 Stepping out of the station, you’ll have immediate access to several easy trails.
 Even better, Baixador de Vallvidrera is still within Zone 1, so you can use the T-10 ticket to get there.

 I couldn’t write a post about nature walks around Barcelona without mentioning Montserrat mountain.
-It is one of the best day trips from the city and for good reason.
+It is one of the most popular day trips from the city and for good reason.

 It takes a little more time and effort to get there than other walks in this list, but the journey is special in itself.
 You have the option of taking the rack railway or cable car from the base of the mountain to the top.
 After a stroll around the monastery, you will want to take on one or more of the hiking trails to enjoy the nature and the sweeping vistas.

 To make the most of your day in Montserrat, it’s best to do some research first.
-We found this site helpful when organising our trip.
+I found this site helpful when organising my trip.

 Parc del Laberint d’Horta